 America remains the world's only superpower.
 But what sort of superpower will it be?
 Ian Bremmer's new book explores three choices, each with its own benefits and drawbacks.
 Available now.
 Buy the book

 Eurasia Group, Nikko Partner on Emerging Markets Investing

 Eurasia Group and Nikko Asset Management are partnering to bring together Eurasia Group's proprietary geopolitical risk indicators within Nikko's multi-asset investment management process.
 Read the white paper

-This report identifies the key geopolitical areas to watch for global investors, business leaders, and market participants.
-The major risks to watch this year include emerging markets, China vs. information, the Arab Summer, Washington politics, the JIBs (Japan, Israel, Britain), Europe and Asia geopolitics.
+This report identifies the key geopolitical areas to keep an eye on for global investors, business leaders, and market participants.
+The major risks to watch this year include the politics of Europe, Russia, the weaponization of finance and strategic sectors.
 Read the report